AlexandreResende/url-shortener-ts/README.md

 # url-shortener-ts

+## Description

-URL shortener written in Typescript
+TLDR: URL shortener written in Typescript

+The idea is to create a URL shortener using MongoDB, Postgres and Redis.
+Each one representing a cache layer to test each one of them in three different branches.
+No benchmark will be provided for seeing which one is the best.
+The idea is to practice them.